Home Cocktails Cocktail Frosé

 Can I use different types of wine for Frosé?

-While rosé is the traditional choice for Frosé, you can experiment with other wines like white or sparkling wines.
-However, the flavor profile will change, and the drink may not have the same refreshing qualities that rosé provides.
+While rosé is the traditional choice for Frosé, you can experiment with other wines like white wine or sparkling wine.
+However, keep in mind that the flavor profile will change, and the sweetness may vary depending on the wine used.

-What is the best way to prepare Frosé in advance for a party?
+What is the best way to store leftover Frosé?

 You Might Also Like